When most people think about arm workouts ... they think about their biceps and triceps. But, what about your forearms?

 5. Hammer Curls

-How To: Hold the dumbbells by your sides with your palms facing inwards.
+1. Hold the dumbbells by your sides with your palms facing inward.

-Once you lift them all the way, slowly lower the dumbbells back to the starting position.
-Repeat for 2-3 sets of 10-20 reps.
+4. Once you lift them all the way, slowly lower the dumbbells back to the starting position.

 6. Wrist Roller

 This requires a specific piece of equipment called the wrist roller.
-Essentially, it is a short bar with handles on both ends, and has a rope attached at the center that hangs down.
-This rope allows you to attach weights to the bottom to create the resistance for the exercise.
+Essentially, it is a short bar with handles on both ends and has a rope attached at the center that hangs down.
+This rope allows you to attach weights to the bottom to create resistance for the exercise.

 This exercise will burn more than the others, in my experience.
 It's a wonderful way to train the muscles of the forearm.

-To begin, you will hold the handles straight out in front of the chest, and begin rotating the bar away from you.
+2. To begin, you will hold the handles straight out in front of the chest, and start rotating the bar away from you.
 Be sure to alternate each hand as the rope wraps around the bar and draws the weight up toward the top.

 Trust me, your forearms will be on fire before your first set is over!